MaikelsoftTrading/signal-trading-examples/README.md

 Current version can be used without any costs.
 Starting at the first major version (1.x.x), a license key must be obtained if you want to generate signals for more than one trading symbol.

 ## Prerequisites
-* Basic knowledge of functional and reactive programming in C#
+* Understanding of functional programming and reactive programming in C#
-* .NET 5.0 framework is installed
+* .NET 5.0 framework and the .NET 5.0 SDK are installed
-* C# development environment with the .NET 5.0 SDK and NuGet installed
+* C# development environment with NuGet package manager
-* .NET programming interface to a market data provider for retrieving live prices, price history, etc.
+* A .NET programming interface to a market data provider (for retrieving live prices, candles history, etc.).
-* For bot development: .NET interface for retrieving account balance and placing orders at the broker or exchange
+* For bot development: .NET interface for retrieving account balance and placing orders from a broker or exchange

 # Development guide